 However, the company also caters to consumer banking with its online savings account, as well as an online certificate of deposit (CD) account.
 The bank also had Dream, which was a rewards savings account, but only remained active until October 2017.

 Since it is an online platform, customers can use their smartphone, laptop, or desktop to transfer funds.
-This way, if your current bank does not allow such transaction, you can still deposit to your Barclays account.
+This way, if your current bank does not allow such transactions, you can still deposit to your Barclays account.
 This feature makes Barclays one of the best options for those searching for flexibility in remote check deposits.

 Applicants who are still considered minors can also open an account with the bank.
 Those who are under 18 years old are allowed to deposit checks and perform other activities, such as viewing their account balances and activity.
 However, withdrawals are only applicable to the approval of an adult.
 The minor’s account works as a joint account with another person who is of legal age.

 On the other hand, the CD account is linked to a feature that enables the creation of a CD ladder.
 It is a group of CDs whose maturity dates are spread.
 Such an arrangement is beneficial to the consumer because it gives faster access to funds in case of an emergency.
 Customers also have the ability to close a certain CD.
-Although it should be noted that there is a low interest penalty.
-That said, if you close a CD you do not have to lose interest on the entire balance of your CD account.
+Although it should be noted that there is a low-interest penalty.
+That said if you close a CD you do not have to lose interest on the entire balance of your CD account.

 Barclays Online Savings Rates